MarianStelianCraciun/rotrust/.github/CONTRIBUTING.md

 ### Main Branch Protection

-- **Direct pushes to the main branch are not allowed**
+- **Direct pushes to the main branch are not allowed** (except for the repository owner)
+- **The repository owner (MarianStelianCraciun) can push directly to the main branch**
-- All changes to the main branch must be made through pull requests
+- All other contributors must make changes to the main branch through pull requests
 - Pull requests require specific approval before merging
 - **Only pull requests approved by the repository owner (MarianStelianCraciun) can be merged to main**